poku-e/ZenPane/README.md

 ### Dashboard Workspace

-The main window is a floating, resizable, rounded glass panel.
+The main window is a resizable, rounded glass panel.

 - Responsive multi-column dashboard layout
 - Scrollable content area when the window is smaller than the ideal layout
+- Hidden system scroll indicators for a cleaner presentation
 - Personalized greeting based on time of day and configured display name
 - “Today” strip that highlights focus items, overdue work, and quick actions
 - Summary metric cards for active queue, upcoming work, completed items, and saved quotes
+- Header settings button that opens the Settings window directly
 - Menu bar status item for quick dashboard access

 ### Todo Planning